FIWARE-Ops/FIWARE-Legal/FIWARELabTermsAndConditions.md

 This Agreement incorporates by reference all policies, specific particular provisions and guidelines posted on the FIWARE Lab Site, and constitutes the entire agreement between You and Us and supersedes all prior negotiations, representations, proposals, understandings and agreements whether written or oral relating to the subject matter of this Agreement.

-Each of the Parties acknowledges and agrees that in entering into this Agreement, it does not rely on, and shall have no remedy in respect of, any statement, representation, warranty or understanding (whether negligently or innocently made) of any person (whether party to this Agreement or not) other than as expressly set out in this Agreement.
+Each of the Parties acknowledges and agrees that in entering into This Agreement, it does not rely on, and shall have no remedy in respect of, any statement, representation, warranty or understanding (whether negligently or innocently made) of any person (whether party to this Agreement or not) other than as expressly set out in this Agreement.
 Nothing in this paragraph shall, however, operate to limit or exclude any liability for fraudulent misrepresentation.

 ## Force Majeure